Melissa Bell (actor): Personal life

 Bell was married to Jason Redlich from 1996 to 1998.
 They have one son.
 Following the end of her marriage, Bell suffered from body dysmorphic disorder and depression.
 In 2000, Bell married Gary Dickinson.
-They had three children and lived on the Gold Coast.
+They had three children and lived on the Central Coast, NSW.
 In November 2015, Dickinson, then 57, suffered a heart attack which left him in a coma.
 Dickinson died on 13 February 2016.
 In 2020, Bell became engaged to Grant Thompson, and the couple married in 2022, with Bell wearing the dress her Neighbours character wore in her on-screen wedding.